A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: Monte Carlo Evidence

 The complexity is concentrated entirely in the nuisance functions.
 The baseline outcome model, $g(V_i)$, is constructed as a ``rule-based" piecewise function, which creates sharp discontinuities.
 The model starts with a highly nonlinear and discontinuous base function, $g_{base}(V_i) = 1 + X_i + f_2(Z_{i1})$, where $f_2$ is a piecewise function with three different cutoffs.
 The model then uses ``if-then" logic to replace this base function in different regions of the covariate space.
-For example, one functional form (involving $X_i^2$, $Z_{i1}Z_{i2}$, and $\sin(X_i+Z_{i1})$) is used if $Z_1 < 1 \text{ and }Z_2 < 0$, while a completely different function (involving $\text{abs}(X_iZ_{i1})$ and $Z_{i2}^3$) is used if $Z_1 < 1 \text{ and }Z_2 \geq0$.
+For example, one functional form (involving $X_i^2$, $Z_{i1}Z_{i2}$, and $\sin(X_i+Z_{i1})$) is used if $Z_{i1} < 1 \text{ and }Z_{i2} < 0$, while a completely different function (involving $\text{abs}(X_iZ_{i1})$ and $Z_{i2}^3$) is used if $Z_{i1} < 1 \text{ and }Z_{i2} \geq0$.
 This process creates a complex patchwork of different nonlinear surfaces with hard breaks at the region boundaries.
-The propensity score model, $\pi(V_i)$, is similarly built by starting with a nonlinear baseline function (e.g., $X_i - X_i^2 + X_iZ_{i1} - 2\sin(X_i + Z_{i1})$) and then adding other high-order interaction terms (like $\cos(2X_i)$ or $X_iZ_{i1}Z_{i2}$) only if observations fall into specific regions defined by $Z_1$ and $Z_2$.
+The propensity score model, $\pi(V_i)$, is similarly built by starting with a nonlinear baseline function (e.g., $X_i - X_i^2 + X_iZ_{i1} - 2\sin(X_i + Z_{i1})$) and then adding other high-order interaction terms (like $\cos(2X_i)$ or $X_iZ_{i1}Z_{i2}$) only if observations fall into specific regions defined by $Z_{i1}$ and $Z_{i2}$.

+For DML learners, we use cross-validated hyperparameters; details are provided in Section D of the Online Appendix.
 In Figure~\ref{fig:learner_cv_comparison_DGP4}, we compare the performance of the AIPW-Lasso and the three DML methods with fine-tuned hyperparameters.
 We find that AIPW-Lasso, despite its strong performance in earlier, smoother settings, is unable to approximate the complex nuisance functions in this DGP and produces heavily biased CME estimates.

 Interestingly, DML-NN also performs poorly.
 This suggests that standard neural network architectures, including the $(50,50)$ specification in the candidate pool, are too shallow to capture the sharp discontinuities of this DGP.
 This failure is reminiscent of the classic \textit{XOR} problem, where even simple nonlinear boundaries require sufficient network depth.
 Our DGP poses a substantially more demanding challenge, with multiple ``cliffs'' and high-order interactions.
 Neural networks are biased toward learning smooth functions and would likely require much deeper or more specialized architectures to approximate such highly piecewise structures.